• Skip to primary navigation

 STEP 9: Bake in the 350°F oven for 35-40 minutes.
 They are done when they are golden brown and firm to touch.

-Caramel Pecan Sticky buns prep.
+Caramel Pecan Sticky buns preparation.

-Caramel Pecan Sticky bun roll.
+Caramel Pecan Sticky buns preparation.

-Caramel Pecan Sticky buns rolls in white pan.
+Caramel Pecan Sticky buns preparation.

 STEP 10: Transfer pan to a cooling rack and let cool for 5 minutes.
 Run a knife around the edge of the pan to loosen any thing that may be stuck.
 Invert onto serving platter (the most exciting part!!) and scrape anything that sticks onto the buns.
 You can also invert onto a baking sheet lined with parchment paper and then place the buns on the parchment paper back into the pan.
 These are best served warm but are great warmed up for several days after baking them.

-Caramel Pecan Sticky buns in white pan.
+Caramel Pecan Sticky buns preparation.

 EXPERT TIPS